 Financing Through A Self-Directed IRA

 When your money is invested in a self-directed IRA, you will have the ability to invest in things other than stocks and mutual funds.
-If real estate is approved, you can use funds from your IRA to finance your rental property in Detroit.
+If real estate is approved, you can use funds from your IRA to finance your rental property in Southeast Michigan.
 Of course, you will want to talk to your CPA first to make sure it is a smart financial decision.

 Other Points To Consider…